/ Blog Post

 Not all challenges have ready-made solutions.
-Fellow Wesleigh Anderson, hosted at Connecticut Legal Services, recently helped his client obtain an emergency protective order, but the court’s reduced operation schedule currently limits clients’ ability to have hearings on other non-emergency matters.
-Yet even in these circumstances, Wesleigh and other Fellows continue to counsel their clients, inform them of their rights, and take significant steps to preserve their claims—all critical elements in survivor-centered legal service.
+Fellow Madeleine Anderson hosted at Connecticut Legal Services, recently helped her client obtain an emergency protective order, but the court’s reduced operation schedule currently limits clients’ ability to have hearings on other non-emergency matters.
+Yet even in these circumstances, Madeleine and other Fellows continue to counsel their clients, inform them of their rights, and take significant steps to preserve their claims—all critical elements in survivor-centered legal service.

 Beyond continuing their current work with survivors, our Fellows are playing a crucial role in addressing emerging issues in victims’ rights during this public health crisis.
 As courts across the country adopt new rules and procedures to cope with the impact of COVID-19, Fellows are ensuring that survivor’s rights are not overlooked.
 They are providing survivors the opportunity to seek privacy protection, participate in proceedings remotely, and access relevant information, including the release of their offenders to protect their safety.